christianbender/befunge/README.md

 ## Important

 The file path comes first!
-That file can be a simple textfile (.txt).
+That file must be a simple textfile (.txt).

 ## Command-line arguments